dgraph-io/dgraph/wiki/content/graphql/tutorial/schema-design.md

 ![Graph schema sketch](/images/graphql/tutorial/discuss/schema-inital-sketch.png)

 I've borrowed some notation from other data modelling patterns here.
-We can see that a user is going to have some number, zero or more `0..*`, of posts and that a post can have exactly one author.
 That's pretty much the modelling capability GraphQL will allow us, so let's start sketching with it for now.

+A user is going to have some number of (zero or more `0..*`) posts and that a post can have exactly one author.
+A post can be in only a single category, which, in turn, can contain many posts.
 How does that translate into the application data graph?
 Let's sketch out some examples.

 Let's start with a single user who's posted three posts into a couple of different categories.
 Our graph might start looking like this.